orugantipavan/breast-cancer-classifier/README.md

 # Breast Cancer Classification
 (Machine Learning)

- This project buikds a machine learning model to classify tumors as malignant or benign using the Breast Cancer Wisconsin dataset.
+ This project builds a machine learning model to classify tumors as malignant or benign using the Breast Cancer Wisconsin dataset.

 ## Dataset
-Breast Cancer Wisconsin Dataset(from Scratch)
+Breast Cancer Wisconsin Dataset
+(from Scratch)

 ## Model Used
 Logistic Regression

 ## Steps
 1.Load dataset
 2.Train test split
 3.Feature scaling using StandardScaler